-EB-5 Visa and Investment Practice
+EB-5 Visa and Investing

 The EB-5 employment-based immigrant investor program is a federal program designed to increase U.S. employment and economic growth, while offering potential permanent residency to foreign investors and vital funding sources to U.S. entrepreneurs.
 While the availability of visas is often seen as the centerpiece of the EB-5 program, its true value lies in its ability to match investment dollars with promising new ventures, including those designated as Regional Centers.

 Much Shelist helps clients examine the commercial enterprises that lie at the center of this program and ensure the long-term viability of these new entities — up to and beyond the five-year minimum commitment.
 At first glance, the EB-5 program is quite straightforward.
 Foreign investors must invest a minimum of $500,000 in a U.S. business or Regional Center, which must in turn result in the creation of at least 10 new jobs that are sustainable for five years.
 (Regional Centers are defined as any economic entity that is involved with the promotion of economic growth, improved regional productivity, job creation and increased domestic capital investment.)
 At the end of the five-year period, and assuming all requirements of the program have been met, the EB-5 visa holder can apply for permanent residency in the United States.